 Members of the Colenutt family occupied the cottage until 1960 when, during a terrible storm, Miss Colenutt had to be rescued from her kitchen by Charlie Spencer of the Chine Inn.
 Charlie had heard Miss Colenutt ringing her bell for help after her kitchen was flooded by two foot of water.
 The Chine also suffered damage and required substantial and expensive repairs.

 Today, Fisherman’s Cottage is a free house.

 James Sampson provided visitors with hot brine baths, which were considered very beneficial in days gone by.
 Sea water was piped to a large tank and then heated in a copper boiler.
 In 1970 a hot brine bath was moved from the Fisherman’s Cottage to within the Chine.
 Today it can be seen alongside the stream near the lower entrance.
 In addition to these activities, James Sampson became the first Clerk to Shanklin Local Board, established in 1863.

 Hot meals and light bites are served daily.
-We use sustainably-caught fish, including bream, haddock and cod as well as seafood including lobster, crayfish and our speciality dressed crab.
+We use sustainably-caught fish, including bream, haddock and cod as well as seafood including lobster, crayfish and crab.